GOP commission refuses to certify New Mexico primary vote

 New Mexico uses paper ballots that can be double-checked later in all elections, and also relies on tabulation machines to rapidly tally votes while minimizing human error.
 Election results also are audited by random samplings to verify levels of accuracy in the vote count.

-On Monday, Holmes said those instructions from the county commissions conflict with state and federal election law, and that she would only recount the election by hand under a court order.
+On Monday, Holmes said those instructions conflict with state and federal election law, and that she would only recount the election by hand under a court order.

 “The election law does not allow me to hand tally these ballots or to even form a board to do it.
 I just can’t,” said Holmes, a Republican.
 “And I’m going to follow the law.”